City of Azusa logo

 Opportunities

-• DEVELOPMENT: Transit-oriented development potential near Gold Line stations could generate $25M in new revenue streams
+• DEVELOPMENT: Transit-oriented development near Gold Line extension

 Threats